-If you’ve found a hiring process that works for finding high quality full-time employees, use that same process for seasonal workers.
+If you’ve found a hiring process that works for finding high-quality full-time employees, use that same process for seasonal job hiring.

 Don’t wait until the last minute to start looking for seasonal employees either.
 Begin the process at least a month before you’re going to need them to start working so that you can take all the necessary steps for finding a solid seasonal employee that matches all of the criteria that you normally look for when hiring regular employees.